mACH1VO/MuOnline/README.md

 Media: https://mega.co.nz/#!cZ8SRKDR!UZ29pvQKiv31vmnVkaMyIehuLbbAQ6IBOYi2JVr9PA8

-step 5, extract dep, boost and media in MuOnline folder. (uncompressed boost is about 3gb)
+Step 5, extract dep, boost and media in MuOnline folder. (uncompressed boost is about 3gb)

 Step 6, open mysql workbench, open connection, go to Server->Data Import, and select muonline.sql (located in DataBase folder, Dirac server, this should restore the db, pretty empty but dirac needs it!.)